Patient Complaints Procedure

 We hope that most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If the problem cannot be resolved in this way and it is necessary to make a complaint, please inform us as soon as possible.
 This should happen within days or at most a few weeks.
 This will help us to establish what happened soon after the event.

-Complaints should be presented to the practice in written form as soon as possible and for the attention of the Practice Manager – Mrs Fiona Gerrard.
+Complaints should be presented to the practice in written form as soon as possible and for the attention of our complaints manager – Ms. Julie McCann.
 She will then ensure that your concerns are dealt with promptly.

 As emails cannot always be guaranteed to reach us, we advise that all such correspondence should be sent via recorded/special delivery postage.